-Recessions are a necessary for economies to evolve, or so economists argue.
+Recessions are necessary for economies to evolve, or so economists argue.

-Through a process of creative destruction, weak businesses shrink, stronger ones expand, and group long-term disability (LTD) claim costs tend to increase as new claim submissions rise while claim recoveries fall.
+Through a process of creative destruction, weak businesses shrink and stronger ones expand.
+The ripple effect of all that disruption often washes ashore at group long-term disability (LTD) insurers, where disability claim costs tend to increase during recessions – new claim submissions rise while claim recoveries fall.

 Sadly, studying the effect of past downturns on group LTD isn’t entirely straightforward.
 Every economic decline comes with a unique context – a tangle of interrelated causes and effects, all of which can affect LTD claims in different ways.
 And because the economic shock of 2020 was created by a global pandemic and not a financial crash or inflation scare, COVID-19’s implications are especially difficult to unwind.